warriorhub/warriorhub.github.io/index.md

 * Students can browse and RSVP for events
 * Organizers can create and manage events
 * Admins will validate new events, manage event quality, and organizer accounts

-WarriorHub will illustrate a variety of technologies useful to ICS software engineering students that include and not limited to:

-* React
-* React Bootstrap
-* Nextjs
-* HTML and CSS

 ---